-Learn how to dye Easter eggs with food colouring or liquid watercolours with this quick and easy, step-by-step tutorial.
-First, I’ll tell you how to blow out an egg, and then I’ll tell you how to dye your eggs using either food color or liquid watercolour paints.
+Learn how to dye Easter eggs with food colouring or liquid watercolours with this quick and easy tutorial.
+In this post you’ll learn how to blow the yolk out of an egg, and how to dye your eggs.
+You can use food colouring or watercolours for the process.
+It will just depend on whether you want to eat your eggs or decorate with them.

 All you need are some eggs, food colouring or liquid watercolours, water and vinegar.
 In just a few minutes, you’ll have a batch of lovely, colourful eggs to display for Easter, and you and your kids can take pride knowing you made them the good, old-fashioned way!